da99/megauni.ruby/README.md

 the Majority wanted.
 It turns out, The Majority does not care as long as it is activities it involves friends.

+Other thoughts: Let's forget about expanding our ways of thinking.
+There are billions of people on this planet.
+Let's first make it easy for them to express themselves as they want, then on the Internet they can publish their thoughts and individuals can follow the path they want.

+Make it easier to have the Genius Minority be exposed to ALL schools of thought.

 Default Configuration
 ---------------------